department-of-veterans-affairs/design-system-OLD/README.md

 - In Terminal, navigate to your desktop: `cd ~/desktop`
 - Clone the Github repo by running: `git clone https://github.com/department-of-veterans-affairs/design-system.git`
 - Then: `cd design-system`
+- Run `yarn` and `yarn bootstrap` to install dependencies for each module

+## Commands

+Available npm scripts:

+- `build`: Builds the code in each repo and outputs it to the appropriate locations for publishing
+- `test`: Runs the tests in each repo
+- `lint`: Runs the linter in each repo

 ## Previewing Changes